Albert Einstein: Wave–particle duality

 Although the patent office promoted Einstein to Technical Examiner Second Class in 1906, he had not given up on academia.
 In 1908, he became a Privatdozent at the University of Bern.
 In "Über die Entwicklung unserer Anschauungen über das Wesen und die Konstitution der Strahlung" ("The Development of our Views on the Composition and Essence of Radiation"), on the quantization of light, and in an earlier 1909 paper, Einstein showed that Max Planck's energy quanta must have well-defined momenta and act in some respects as independent, point-like particles.
-This paper introduced the photon concept (although the name photon was introduced later by Gilbert N. Lewis in 1926) and inspired the notion of wave–particle duality in quantum mechanics.
+This paper introduced the photon concept and inspired the notion of wave–particle duality in quantum mechanics.
 Einstein saw this wave–particle duality in radiation as concrete evidence for his conviction that physics needed a new, unified foundation.

 Zero-point energy

 In a series of works completed from 1911 to 1913, Planck reformulated his 1900 quantum theory and introduced the idea of zero-point energy in his "second quantum theory".
 Soon, this idea attracted the attention of Einstein and his assistant Otto Stern.
 Assuming the energy of rotating diatomic molecules contains zero-point energy, they then compared the theoretical specific heat of hydrogen gas with the experimental data.
 The numbers matched nicely.
 However, after publishing the findings, they promptly withdrew their support, because they no longer had confidence in the correctness of the idea of zero-point energy.